 Get the latest news, resources and tips to help you and your small business succeed.

-To ensure higher retention, it is important for business owners to invest in continuous training.
+To ensure higher retention, business owners need to invest in continuous training.
 This is the process of identifying gaps in employee performance and skills and providing them with all the tools to make themselves better.
-Such continuous training sessions not only make your employees more productive, but also translate into better job satisfaction and loyalty.
+Such continuous training sessions not only make your employees more productive but also translate into better job satisfaction and loyalty.
+Let’s say for example you find that several employees feel they struggle with using Excel functions effectively, this is a clear area where improvements can be made to productivity, and employees could benefit in this situation greatly from being enrolled in an instructor-led classroom course.
+The training and skills gained can then allow them to unlock their full potential and improve their productivity, which will likely improve how they feel about work in general.

 2- Personalized Training

 Each employee is unique.
 Your employee training program should personalize sessions based on what your employee needs and stands to benefit from.
-However, small businesses do not have the bandwidth to undertake exhaustive skillset-assessment sessions in order to build such a personalized training program.
+However, small businesses do not have the bandwidth to undertake exhaustive skillset assessment sessions to build such a personalized training program.

 Small businesses that cannot afford to invest in producing such niche courses could also license them from professional content creators on content marketplaces.